hsuanchih/Scribbles/iOS-OSX/Combine-Subscribers-Assign-Sink.md

         // The subscriber receives a completion event
         // Subscribers.Assign never fails & ignores the completion event altogether
-        // The subscriber is cancelled when the completion event is received nonetheless public func receive(completion: Subscribers.Completion<Never>) {
+        // The subscription is cancelled when the completion event is received nonetheless public func receive(completion: Subscribers.Completion<Never>) {
             cancel()
         }

-        // Call cancel to cancel the subscriber
+        // Call cancel to cancel the subscription
         // If the subscriber is currently susbcribed, cancel the subscription and move
         // SubscriptionStatus to terminated
         public func cancel() {